-For background, here’s a recent article Bettina wrote for the online journal Quillette, explaining the recent developments.
+For more background on this whole issue, here’s an article Bettina wrote that same year for the online journal Quillette, explaining the recent developments.
 And an earlier Quillette article where she discusses the manufactured campus rape crisis which was used to bully universities into getting involved in this territory.
 Here’s a longer version she wrote for Quadrant magazine.

 Queensland Supreme Court decision.

-Over the last few years Bettina has been speaking out on campuses about the rape crisis scare campaign.
-She was the only journalist in mainstream media to point out that the 2017 Human Rights Commission survey revealed remarkably good news about our campuses, with only tiny numbers of students reporting sexual assault, even when that was defined in the broadest possible terms i.e. including a stranger touching a student on a train to the university.
+She was the only journalist in mainstream media to point out that the 2017 Human Rights Commission survey which set out to find evidence for the “rape crisis” revealed remarkably good news about our campuses, with only tiny numbers of students reporting sexual assault, even when that was defined in the broadest possible terms i.e. including a stranger touching a student on a train to the university.

 The NSW Bureau of Crime Statistics has shown universities are 100 times safer for young women than the rest of the community.